idLDV/.github/profile/README.md

 ### Open Collaboration in Scientific Research: A Dynamic Approach
 ## License

-Please see the [https://github.com/idLDV/Scientific-Research/blob/main/README.md](CC-Policy.md) file for the licensing details and terms of use.
+[https://github.com/idLDV/Scientific-Research/blob/main/README.md](CC-Policy.md) file for the licensing details and terms of use.

 <!--